VulcanJS/vulcan-docs/source/tutorial-framework.md

 ## Going Further

-This is probably a good place to stop, but you can go further simply by going through the code of the `nova:movies-demo` package.
+This is probably a good place to stop, but you can go further simply by going through the code of the `framework-demo` package.
 In it, you'll see how to:

 - Create a resolver for single documents so you can load more data for a specific movie.
 - Add edit and remove mutations and forms so you can manage your list.